oracle/docker-images/OracleDatabase/SingleInstance/README.md

                       Supported by Oracle Database 19.3 onwards.
        -e ENABLE_FORCE_LOGGING:
                       To enable force logging mode when creating the database (default: false).
-                      Supported by Oracle Database 26ai onwards.
+                      Supported by Oracle Database 23ai onwards.
        -e ENABLE_TCPS:
                       To enable TCPS connections for Oracle Database.
                       Supported by Oracle Database 19.3 onwards.
        -e TCPS_CERTS_LOCATION:
                       Location of user provided SSL certificates for TCPS connection Supported by Oracle Database 19.3 onwards.
+       -e TRUE_CACHE:
+                      To configure Oracle True Cache instance.
+                      Supported from Oracle 23ai onwards.
+       -e TDE_WALLET_PWD:
+                      Password for TDE wallet to configure TDE.
+       -e PRIMARY_DB_PWD_FILE:
+                      <Location of the primary database password file inside the True Cache container>  (Required if TRUE_CACHE=true)
+       -e PRIMARY_DB_TDE_WALLET:
+                      <Location of the primary database TDE wallet inside the True Cache container>  (Required if TRUE_CACHE=true and TDE enabled on Primary DB)
+       -e PRIMARY_DB_CONN_STR:
+                      '<Primary database connection string in <HOST>:<PORT>/<SERVICE_NAME> format>' (Required if TRUE_CACHE=true)
+       -e PRIMARY_DB_NAME:
+                      '<Primary source DB_NAME when different from the service name in PRIMARY_DB_CONN_STR>' (Optional) -e TRUE_CACHE_BLOB:
+                      In-container path to a True Cache blob .tar.gz generated from the Primary Database.
+                      Mount the blob into the True Cache container and set this parameter before startup.
+                      Supported from Oracle Database 23ai onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.
-                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container.
+                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
                       If omitted the database will not be persisted over container recreation.
        -v /opt/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
                       Optional: A volume with custom scripts to be run after database startup.
-                      For further details see the "Running scripts after setup and on startup" section below.
-       -v /opt/oracle/scripts/setup | /docker-entrypoint-initdb.d/setup
-                      Optional: A volume with custom scripts to be run after database setup.
                       For further details see the "Running scripts after setup and on startup" section below.

 Once the container has been started and the database created you can connect to it just like to any other database: